martinthomson/h2-0rtt/draft-thomson-httpbis-h2-0rtt.md

 # EARLY_DATA_SETTINGS Setting

-The EARLY_DATA_SETTINGS setting (0xTBD) is sent by a server to indicate that it will remember the value of settings it advertises if it accepts TLS early data in a subsequent connection.
+The EARLY_DATA_SETTINGS setting (0xTBD) is sent to indicate support for remembering the value of settings in TLS early data.

+A server that advertises a value for EARLY_DATA_SETTINGS of 1 MUST remember all settings defined as being applicable to early data; see {{applicable-settings}}.
+A client that advertises a value for EARLY_DATA_SETTINGS of 1 and has received a value of 1 from a server MUST respect these settings when attempting early data.

 ## Server Handling

-A value of 1 indicates that the server will respect any settings that can apply to early data if it accepts the early data; see {{applicability}}.
-A value of 0, the initial value, indicates that the client has to use initial values when attempting to use early data.
+An EARLY_DATA_SETTINGS value of 1 indicates that the server will respect any settings that can apply to early data if it accepts the early data; see
+{{applicable-settings}}.
+A value of 0, the initial value, indicates that settings assume their initial values for resumed connections (that is, the default behavior in HTTP/2).

-Any session tickets that are sent by the server subsequent to the client receiving an EARLY_DATA_SETTINGS set to 1 are affected by this feature.
+Any session tickets that are sent by the server subsequent to a SETTINGS frame containing EARLY_DATA_SETTINGS set to 1 are affected by this feature.
+The value of all applicable settings apply to each session ticket as TLS NewSessionTicket messages are received.

 In addition, setting a value of 1 in the SETTINGS frame that is part of the connection preface has the effect of applying to all session tickets sent prior to that point; the settings that are used for those session tickets is taken from the connection preface.

-Servers commit to remembering initial values for settings that they do not include in SETTINGS frames.
+Initial values for settings are used if those settings are not explicitly sent in a SETTINGS frame.

-A server does not need to wait for a SETTINGS acknowledgment before it sends a TLS NewSessionTicket message, the value applies immediately.
+A server does not need to wait for a SETTINGS acknowledgment before it sends a TLS NewSessionTicket message.
+Values from SETTINGS frames apply immediately to any subsequent TLS NewSessionTicket messages.

 Note: